sneak-thief/Sneaky-Gestures-V2/README.md

 - The latest library doesn't work with the Arduino 2.2.1

 SOLUTION

--Delete the following unecessary folder and its contents: libraries\Arduino_TensorFlowLite\src\test_over_serial
+- Delete the following unecessary folder and its contents:

+libraries\Arduino_TensorFlowLite\src\test_over_serial